benjie-git/CardStock/README.md

 ## Installation
 Currently, you'll need to:
 1. install python
-1. pip install wxPython
+2. pip install wxPython
-1. pip install simpleaudio
+3. pip install simpleaudio
-1. download or clone this repository
+4. download or clone this repository
-1. run designer.py and viewer.py as desired
+5. run designer.py and viewer.py as desired

-When the first release is ready, there will also be prebuilt bundles ready for download for various platforms, built using pyinstaller.
+Soon after the first release is ready, there will also be prebuilt bundles ready for download for various platforms, built using pyinstaller.

 ## Reference
 * [CardStock Wiki](https://github.com/benjie-git/CardStock/wiki)